rage/programming-23/data/part-12/3-functional-programming.md

 ## Attempts with grade

 Please write a function named `attempts_with_grade(attempts: list, grade: int)` which takes a list of CourseAttempt objects and an integer as its arguments.
-The function should return a new list containing only those CourseAttempt obkects from the original list whose grade matches the second argument.
+The function should return a new list containing only those CourseAttempt objects from the original list whose grade matches the second argument.

 ```python
 s1 = CourseAttempt("Peter Python", "Introduction to Programming", 3)